PdxCodeGuild/class_HB2/0 General/NN Git Lab Workflow.md

 1. Repeat process as needed.

 ## Use the following to delete branches for labs which have already been graded.
 * NOTE: We delete the branches after they have been merged into `main` since the work has been completed and all the changes have been recorded in the `commit`s.
+We no longer need the branches.

 1. Sync our local record of remote branches.
 This will remove local references to branches which have been deleted on remote:
     * `git remote update origin --prune`